-A. ORLA has endorses Snagajob for hourly job marketplace postings (and members get 10% off).
+A. There are a number of job posting sites including Snag for hourly job marketplace postings.
 Many hospitality businesses also use PoachedJobs.com.
 ORLA does not offer a job posting site for members at this time.

 Q. Where can I get a list of restaurants in Oregon?

 A. ORLA members can request a list of restaurants in Oregon, including custom parameters based on location, category, and size of operation.
 However, we do not share email addresses.

 Q. How do I submit an article or press release to be published in one of the association’s publications?